 In 2004, Lang completed the largest drum clinic tour the world had ever seen (220 clinics in 48 countries).
 Lang has appeared multiple times at the most prestigious drum festivals on the planet over the past 20 years, including the Modern Drummer Festival, Australia’s Ultimate Drummer’s Weekend, PASIC, DRUM Night, Laguna Beach Drum Fest, La Roja Drum Festival, The Meinl Drum Festival, The Ultimate Drum Experience, Seoul Drum Fest, Sacheon Drum Fest, Opole Drum Festival and in 2018, he was the first-ever drumset to headline the Vienna Conzerthaus.

-Headquartered in Oak Park, California Nine Beats USA is scheduled to launch in Fall of 2019.
+Headquartered in Oak Park, California Nine Beats USA is scheduled to launch in Spring of 2020.
 Utilizing the proven teaching methods and exciting technology of the Nine Beats global brand, Nine Beats USA brings the experience, insight, passion -- and most importantly the fun and positivity to music education.